-The aim of the Hydrogen Supply 2 Competition: Stream 2 is to identify, support and then develop credible innovative hydrogen supply technologies/enabling technologies bringing about a step change in their development.
+The aim of the Hydrogen Supply 2 Competition: Stream 1 is to identify, support and then develop credible innovative hydrogen supply technologies/enabling technologies bringing about a step change in their development.
 This will achieve the following aims:

-- Reduce costs of hydrogen supply the competition will support advances in hydrogen supply solutions (both incumbent and challenger solutions), that will reduce the cost of hydrogen relative to current best available technique technology costs. - Increase Carbon Saving potential the competition will support the development of technologies which will improve resource efficiency through improvements in energy efficiency or greater use of a constrained renewable source, poorer quality water use, and higher capture rates. - Develop novel technologies to increase market competition the competition will have a focus on enabling a diversification in hydrogen supply solutions.
+- Reduce costs of hydrogen supply the competition will support advances in hydrogen supply solutions (both incumbent and challenger solutions), that will reduce the cost of hydrogen relative to current best available technique technology costs. - Increase Carbon Saving potential the competition will support the development of technologies which will improve resource efficiency through improvements in energy efficiency or greater use of a constrained renewable source, poorer quality water use, and higher capture rates. - Develop novel technologies to increase market competition the competition will have a focus on enabling a diversification in hydrogen supply solutions. - Knowledge building to inform policy development the competition will produce a number of reports which will provide market insight on the support required to enable rollout and costs of a range of hydrogen supply solutions. - Develop the knowledge and skills required to meet net zero the competition will enable the development of the skills and experience required across the supply chain.

-5 Please see Section 4 Technology Scope for technology exclusions
+6 Please see Section 4 Eligibility Criterion 5 Technology Scope for technology exclusions